 - 100 ml/3 1/2fl oz water

-- Soak fruits overnight in the tea then drain and layer in large jar
+- Soak fruits and nuts overnight in the tea then drain and layer in large jar

 - Heat water and sugar till dissolved then boil and simmer 10 mins to create sugar syrup